dsebastien/domainDrivenDesignNotes/chapter1.md

 A division of a larger system that has its own ubiquitous language and domain model.

+Coined by Eric Erans.
+Bounded contexts provide a way to decompose a large, complex system into more manageable pieces.
+A large system is composed of multiple bounded contexts.

+Each bounded context is the context for its own self-contained domain model, and has its own ubiquitous language.

+A bounded context can also be seen as an autonomous business component defining clear consistency boundaries: one bounded context typically communicates with another bounded context by raising events.

+## Context map

+Context maps helps providing an overview of the whole system and helping people to understand the details of how different bounded contexts interact with each other.

 ## Entity

 An entity or reference type is characterized by having an identity that's not tied to its attribute values.
 All attributes in an entity can change and it's still "the same" entity.